How to Apply for a Licence

 Unless your vehicle has been inspected since 1 September of the previous year, the vehicle must be inspected to ensure continued compliance with the construction requirements of the relevant standard.

 You can present your vehicle for an inspection using one of the options below:

-- PrimeSafe inspection points (Location details and a timetable will be attached to your renewal application);
+- PrimeSafe inspection points (Location details and a timetable are available here);

 - Third party auditor (An inspection fee may apply).
 Click here for a list of third party auditors; or

 - PrimeSafe office - via this booking link.

 You must present records maintained in a PrimeSafe food safety program booklet or an alternate food safety program for review at the time of inspection.

 PrimeSafe does not need to review records that are maintained within the food safety program of a PrimeSafe licensed facility at the time of inspection.
 However, written advice must be presented confirming that the vehicle operates under a quality assurance arrangement at that facility.